-6. Portion of floor area within attics with a floor surface and a ceiling height of five feet or greater shall count toward the Floor Area Ratio.
+6. Portion of fFloor area within attics that have a structural floor with a floor surface and a ceiling height of five feet or greater than four feet shall counts toward the Floor Area Ratio.

 7. The floor area for required parking provided underground shall not be counted when calculating the floor area ratio.